Weston Athletic Complex

 Teams can use the filming deck to film games or practices from a behind-the-goal line view.
 The building also contains offices for coaches, a laundry room, and a massive storage area for equipment.
 There are viewing decks on both sides of the building for spectators.
 This complex gives Williams' athletes sports facilities that are among the best in NCAA Division III.

-The reconstructed Weston
+The re-configured Weston Athletic

 The Simon Squash Center